 Loneliness is in the air during summer.
-College students are home, working their summer job, and deprived of their late night Cookout runs with friends.
+College students are home, working their summer job, and deprived of their late-night Cookout runs with friends.
 They are no longer neighbors with their BFF and do not have the constant social community around them.
-Summertime can bring newfound sadness and stresses to the young adult’s life.
+Summertime can bring newfound sadness and stress to the young adult’s life.
 Home can feel somewhat familiar and somewhat foreign.
 With a little bit of effort and exploration, you and your young adult will find that there are endless options available to avoid summertime sadness and loneliness.

 Beat the heat and find happiness

+Young adults who are feeling lonely during the summer need to remember that there are ways that they can proactively seek out connections and friends once they’ve returned home.
 Here are some great ways that your young adult can pursue a fulfilling and joyful summer experience:

-• Take time to look into the array of extracurricular activities that might be meaningful and rewarding both in the community and at home this summer.
+- Take time to look into the array of extracurricular activities that might be meaningful and rewarding both in the community and at home this summer.
 Summer is the perfect time to do that thing you’ve always wanted to do.
 Encourage your young adult to volunteer at the place they are passionate about.
 Motivate them to sign up for the yoga class they’ve always wanted to take.
 If they get involved in activities without being accompanied by people they know, this can be a good thing.
 They will be forced to meet new people they may not have met otherwise.

-• Unplug for a while each day.
-The immediate gratification you from a cell phone hinders one’s ability to find important answers from within.
+- Unplug for a while each day.
+The immediate gratification from a cell phone hinders one’s ability to find important answers from within.
 Your young adult needs to experience the world around them.
 It’s easy to wallow in self-pity after scrolling through pictures of friend’s carb-loading in Italy or snorkeling in the Caribbean.
 This can easily make us feel like our life is bland and unexciting.
 Your young adult needs to intentionally unplug from their phone at least an hour per day.
 It’s good for them.

 Journey Home East can help

 Journey Home East is a transitional living program designed to help young women transition from long-term treatment back to the real world.
 The program welcomes young women ranging from 16 to 21 years old.
 Journey Home East helps students schedule for school, classes, work, and internships.
 Health coaching (diet and exercise, meal prep, cooking), life skills, relationship building, dating safety and personal safety are also a part of the curriculum at this program.

-Contact us @ 855-290-9684
+Contact us at 855-290-9684.